Matiss1337/todo-app/README.md

-simple todo app suing next.js, tailwind and Prisma as db
+simple todo app using next.js, tailwind and Prisma as db

 To start with prisma, connect to db and create schema, dollow these steps: